samuraibeach/samurai/bungalows/standard-room.md

   file: balconyseat.jpg
 - title: Balcony Seat
   file: balconyseat.jpg
-covers:
-- title: Standard Bungalow
-  file: "/v1554179503/samurai/standardroom-entrance.jpg"
-  description: Entrance to Standard Bungalow
-description: Standard bungalow which is suitable for couples, triples and families.
-images:
-- title: Standard Room Balcony
-  file: "/v1554180245/samurai/standardroom-verandah.jpg"
-  width: 4
-- title: Standard Room Interior
-  file: "/v1554179732/samurai/standardroom-guests.jpg"
-  width: 4
-- title: Bali lady
-  file: "/v1554181235/samurai/room-sleepingbaligirl.jpg"
-  width: 2

 ---
 ### Standard Room

 SAMURAI  Standard Rooms are multi-purpose and may be booked for Twin, Triple, Quad or Family accommodation.
-Sleeping a maximum of 4 persons.
 These rooms share a full length verandah and bathroom with one other room.
-Private tables, chairs, and wooden benches adorn either side of the verandah with a full bathroom located centrally.
-Relax on the balcony with views over our native rainforest garden.
+Private tables, chairs, and wooden benches adorn either side of the veranda with a full bathroom located centrally.

-To check out our prices and availability [click here](https://apac.littlehotelier.com/properties/samurai-beach-bungalows "Book Now"){:target="_blank"}